-A level 5 qualified coach, Stuart had been the England Saxons Head Coach and the RFU Head of Elite Player Development, straddling all of the national age group and development sides, since 2007.
+A level 5 qualified coach, Stuart was previously the England Saxons Head Coach and the RFU Head of Elite Player Development, straddling all of the national age group and development sides, since 2007.

-During his tenure as England Saxons Head Coach, the squad picked up three Churchill Cups on the way ('2008, 2010' and 2011), while England U20 reached four out of five Junior World Championship finals.
-Last year the squad secured an RBS 6 Nations Grand Slam and the U18 side boasts an impressive record since the start of the 2007-08 season.
+During his tenure as England Saxons Head Coach, the squad picked up three Churchill Cups on the way (2008, 2010 and 2011), while England U20 reached four out of five Junior World Championship finals.
+In 2011, the squad secured an RBS 6 Nations Grand Slam and the U18 side boasts an impressive record since the start of the 2007-08 season.

 Penrith-born Stuart, a former PE teacher, has galvanised his success that began with Leeds Carnegie.
 A flanker and captain in his playing days at Headingley from 1992-2000, he was the academy manager there from its inauguration in 2001 until 2005 and developed some of the brightest prospects in the game.

 He was then appointed as Carnegie’s Director of Rugby and led them back to the Premiership following a title winning season in 2006-07.
-His latest accolade in July this year was receiving an honorary degree from Leeds Metropolitan University where he was a former undergraduate student.
+His latest accolade, last July, was receiving an honorary degree from Leeds Metropolitan University where he was a former undergraduate student.
 He was given a Doctorate in Sport for his significant contribution to the field of sport and coaching.

 Stuart said: “This is a huge honour.
 Twenty years ago I was sitting where the graduating students are now and I have based my career on three principles – relationships, credibility and investing in yourself are the key to your success.